 Long Island Postcard Collection

-The collection, which ranges from c.1890s-present, includes canceled and unmarked postcards that cover a variety of subjects, including advertising, historic buildings, scenic views, and popular tourism destinations.
+The collection, which ranges from c.1890s-present, includes canceled and unmarked postcards that cover a variety of subjects including advertising, business and industry, historic buildings, scenic views, and popular tourism destinations.

 Cabinet of Curiosities

 The top floor of the Library is a popular study spot, coveted for its peaceful bird’s-eye view of our campus and, on a clear day, of the New York City skyline.